 There is no formal qualification attached to this course but you can receive a Certificate of Completion from the college on request.

 Next Steps and Progression

-Once you have completed the course, you may choose to enrol on a further term in this subject or another subject.
+Once you have completed the course, you may choose to enrol on a further term in this subject or another subject in the Creative Arts department.
+For Art and Design courses, once you have developed a portfolio of work, you could consider applying to the Accreditted courses including L1, L2 Fashion or Illustration, or L3 Foundation Diploma in Art and Design as a pathway into higher education.
 Advice and Guidance for all further study is available from the Curriculum Manager by request.

 Additional Learning Support